How to Improve Your Body Image

 How would your relationships shift?

 Could you move on with your damn life and stop worrying so much about food and exercise?
+Sometimes, excessive exercise can be a response to negative body image, but it doesn't always lead to healthier outcomes.

 These questions are a starter for body acceptance.

 Once we disconnect from the body image and start bringing curiosity to underlying relationships, self-beliefs, patterns, and traumas that have informed our belief systems about our bodies and our relationship with food, we create space for something new.
+Depression and low self esteem often contribute to negative body image, making it important to address these psychological factors as part of the healing process.

 I like to break body image work down into a handful of phrases.
 Now, these phases aren’t in a particular order, because as our bodies and our relationships in general, nothing is static.
 We have to expect good days and bad days and detach from the expectation that progress, or healing, happens in a linear fashion.
 Body acceptance takes time, so learn to be compassionate with yourself.